-Justin has been a TV host, producer, reporter, and columnist for various media outlets including WPXT, WPME, Fox 23, KATV, CTN, Biddeford Access, Caledonian-Record, Journal Tribune, Portland Daily Sun, and the Vermont Center for Community Journalism.
+Chenette has been a TV host, producer, reporter, and columnist for various media outlets, including WPXT, WPME, Fox 23, KATV, CTN, Biddeford Access, Caledonian-Record, Journal Tribune, Portland Daily Sun and the Vermont Center for Community Journalism.
 He is best known in Saco for his role managing Thornton Academy TV and hosting his own public affairs show.
-He also served on the Society of Professional Journalists National Diversity Committee and as a chapter president.
+He also served on the Society of Professional Journalists’ National Diversity Committee and as a chapter president.

-In 2012, he was elected as a National Delegate to the Democratic National Convention and interned that Fall for Republican Congresswoman, Olympia Snowe prior to her retirement.
-Justin has contributed efforts to Hugh O' Brian Youth Leadership, Maine Democratic Party, Equality Maine, and several Democratic candidates.
-He is also a former board of director's member of Saco Spirit and a founding organizer of Saco Bikes for Kids and previously worked as vice president of social media at Rocky Coast Marketing and as an intern at Saco City Hall.
+In 2012, Chenette was a delegate to the Democratic National Convention and interned that fall for Republican U.S. Sen. Olympia Snowe.
+He has contributed efforts to Hugh O' Brian Youth Leadership, the Maine Democratic Party, Equality Maine and several Democratic candidates.
+He is a former Saco Spirit board member, a founding organizer of Saco Bikes for Kids and previously worked as vice president of social media at Rocky Coast Marketing and as an intern at Saco City Hall.